 - j.
 Student Affairs Committee recommendation for admission into the OT program will be submitted to the Chair and Program Director with a summary of the data collected above.
 This document will be signed by the Director of the Student Affairs Committee attesting to the accuracy of the aforementioned data. - k.
 Students receiving credit for previous course(s) consideration is not a routine practice and requests for receiving credit for previous courses are reviewed on an individual basis.
 Previous courses descriptions, laboratory experiences, and fieldwork documentation are required for full consideration.
 All submissions must be equivalent to a course offered by the AU graduate OT program; the course must be taken within 2 years prior to enrollment; a grade of B or better must be recorded or a "pass" on a pass/fail course; and the course is reviewed as acceptable by the OT Academic Affairs Committee.
 The student must meet all AU Department of OT admission requirements for consideration of receiving credit for previous course(s).
 All decisions are at the recommendation of the Student Affairs Committee, the Program Director, and the Chair.
 The Chair makes the final decision.
-No more than 6 credit hours may be accepted from the previous institution. - I. Applicants who have previously been enrolled in another Occupational Therapy program must meet the admission criteria for AU Department of OT.
+No more than 6 credit hours may be accepted from the previous institution. - Applicants who have previously been enrolled in another Occupational Therapy program must meet the admission criteria for AU Department of OT.
 The applicant must also provide the Student Affair Committee with a letter of good academic standing from the previous program's Department Chairperson or Program Director.
 Full disclosure of prior enrollment is expected throughout the admissions process.

-Policy No. 1.0
+1.0

-Policy Owner: AU Department of Occupational Therapy
+AU Department of Occupational Therapy

-Originally Issued: July 2017
+July 2017

-Approved: Student Affairs, 7.13.17, 1.21.20
+Student Affairs, 7.13.17, 1.21.20

-Last Revision: January 2020
+January 2020

-Last Review: January 2020
+March 2023

-Location: AUOT Website / Current Students
+AUOT Website / Current Students

-Department of Occupational Therapy Policy 2.0.
+Policy 2.0.
 Campus Life Services